Anxiety Therapy: Find Relief and Regain Control

 Anxiety doesn’t come out of nowhere—it’s shaped by both past experiences and current stressors.

-- Current Stressors: Political division, social pressure, financial worries, systemic issues
+- Current Stressors: Political division, social pressure, financial worries, uncertainty about the future.

 Anxiety also distorts our thinking, making small stressors feel like insurmountable obstacles.
 Instead of seeing situations clearly, anxiety convinces us that we are alone, inadequate, or unprepared.